 In improving our lives, we tend to think of adding, but sometimes less can be more: It's usually wise to prune out the weak wood.
 Or to invoke another metaphor, when a cook sautées mushrooms, the water evaporates, leaving richer flavor.

 Work: Can you do your job better and more pleasurably by reducing or eliminating the time you spend on a certain task(s)?
 Could you delegate it?
 Trade it with a coworker for a task you like better?
 Or even just not do it, replacing the time spent on the disliked task with one you like better?

 Relationships: Whom should you prune from your life, at work, and in your personal life?
 True, you may not be able to prune out some relationships completely, but can you cut them back enough to make your life better?

 Cooking: Are the benefits you derive from time-consuming meal shopping and preparation worth it?
-By pruning even just some of those meals, perhaps replacing complicated ones with simple homemade ones or family-favorite food delivery, you create more time for things you prefer to do.
+By pruning even just some of those meals, perhaps replacing complicated ones with simple homemade ones or with family-favorite food delivery, you create more time for activities that would be wiser.

-Clothing: Would you end up feeling better about how you look if you pruned out all but your favorites?
+Clothing: Would you end up feeling better about how you look if you pruned out much of your clothes?
 That way, instead of feeling you “should” wear that second-tier outfit, you’re wearing your primo stuff every day.
-Besides, in donating the second- and third-tier clothes and jewelry to a charity like Goodwill, not only do you get a tax deduction, you can clearly see all the first-tier clothes in your closets and drawers, making it easier to pick what to wear each day.
+Besides, in donating the second- and third-tier clothes and jewelry to a charity like Goodwill, not only do you get a tax deduction, you can clearly see all the first-tier clothes in your closets and drawers, making it easier to pick what to wear.

 Of course, sometimes you have to say yes: for example, to scouts selling cookies.
 But in general, if you can concentrate your giving to the one or two causes you believe do the most good, you’ll feel better about your charity efforts and save the other charities the costs of continuing to pitch you.
 (You might check out one of the charity review websites.)